mongodb/mongosql-auth-c/README.md

 ### Windows

+First, download the MySQL 5.7.18 [installer](https://dev.mysql.com/downloads/file/?id=470091) and install the products you need.
-Install the plugin using the msi installer provided on the releases page.
+Then, install the plugin using the msi installer provided on the releases page.

 ### OSX and Linux